 - 5 or more years: 100% of your NAV is available

-In the event of your death or total disability (god forbid), you or your beneficiary will have access to 100% of your funds.
+In the event of your death, you or your beneficiary will have access to 100% of your funds.

 REITs avoid double taxation and, because of the 2017 tax bill, REITs qualify for a new 20% deduction on pass-through income (meaning you can deduct 20% of your dividends).